 ‘Every teacher needs to improve, not because they are not good enough, but because they can be even better’.

-Admiral Lord Nelson School is committed to making professional learning available and accessible to all staff.
+Admiral Lord Nelson School is committed to making professional learning available and accessible to all staff, including those committed to an initial teacher training programme.
 It should be responsive to the needs of the school and the individual and should be rigorous and challenging and produce outcomes that enhance and enrich the learning experience for all our students and staff.

 Professional learning is central to our growth as a school and we believe that in building the capacity of all our staff we can continue to be an innovative school where attainment and achievement are beyond expectations and where we can all ‘Dare to Dream and Aim to Achieve’.

 Our vision for professional learning is based on the principle that in order for us to provide an enriched personalised learning environment for our students we must engage all staff in the same culture of enriched learning which supports focused professional development.

 At Admiral Lord Nelson School, we know that effective leadership at all levels makes a difference to school improvement and students’ outcomes and as members of a learning community, we are all responsible, with support and guidance, for directing our own professional learning in order to develop our skills as leaders in learning.

 Through ongoing coaching and mentoring, we identify strengths and professional development needs, seeking and taking opportunities to develop our practice.
 As a senior leadership team, we identify and grow leaders at all levels and use a variety of opportunities and individualised pathways to support leaders with their leadership progression and at points of transition.

 We develop and utilise programmes for teachers, leaders and support staff focused on learning-centred leadership that promotes the professional growth and development of each team, incorporating succession planning for the future.